AnotherGoat/qsimplify/README.md

 # QSimplify

-A quantum circuit simplifier prototype, available as a Flask REST API.
+A quantum circuit simplifier prototype, available as a FastAPI REST API.

 ## Example usage